eenfee/eenfee.github.io/_blogs/study-abroad/_study-destinations/2025-11-14-understanding-UK-degree.md

 | **Integrated Master's** | A combined Bachelor's + Master's | 4 years (Eng/Wales/NI) or 5 years (Scotland) | The entire course |
 | **Sandwich Year** | A work placement year | Adds 1 year | Usually between Year 2 and Year 3 |

-Would you like to go for Unsergraduate study in UK, if so [apply today]().
+Would you like to go for Undergraduate study in UK, if so [apply today]().
 EENFEE will be your trusted partner for your academic journey.